Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - The MOVIE function allows trying register configurations and dithering patterns not available in the original rom;
 - Looks like image metadata does not contain the registers used at first glance.
 Maybe some control sums and comments.

 My overall impression is that the 10.24 version (the only known to date) lacks several key features as some menus lead to dead end and/or have no effects (aging, printing, data protection, etc.).
 It was probably a very early version used to play with the sensor outside, the main dev being probably continued on a test board with EPROMs.
-It's surprising in the other hand to have such a close-to-definitive hardware design equipped with a mask rom of such a primitive camera version.
+It's surprising in the other hand to have such a close-to-definitive hardware design equipped with a mask ROM of such a primitive camera version.
+I mean, an EPROM would be enough for the task.

 ## The Debagame Tester
 ![Debagame_Tester](Pictures/Debagame_Tester.jpg)